Introduction¶

 +--------------------------------------+---------------+-----------+------+--------------------------------------------+

-For creating a persistent storage with a size of 8 GB and named MY_VOLUME_NAME, use the following command:
+To create a persistent storage with a size of 8 GB and named MY_VOLUME_NAME, use the following command:

 $ openstack volume create --size 8 MY_VOLUME_NAME